mat-1/Burger/README.md

+# Fork info

+This is a fork of Burger with hacky and partially-broken fixes that are only intended to work on the latest Minecraft snapshot, meant for use in [Azalea](https://github.com/mat-1/azalea)'s code generator.

 # Burger
 Burger is a "framework" for automatically extracting data from the Minecraft game for the purpose of writing the protocol